1. Privacy statement

 You can find further information about this in the Google Analytics privacy policy: https://support.google.com/analytics/answer/6004245?hl=de.

-b) Google Ads Conversion Tracking and Ads Remarketing (formerly AdWords)
+a) Google Ads Conversion Tracking and Ads Remarketing (formerly AdWords)

 Our website uses the ‘Google Ads’ services, which for users from the European Economic Area and Switzerland is provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, and for all other users by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (collectively known as ’Google’).